How To Apply For The Employee Retention Tax Credit

 If you choose to hire a professional, there are many different options for assistance.
 You can either go through a trusted accountant, or you can use a company that specializes in ERC funding to handle calculating your ERC refund and filing your form 941-x for you.

-Check out our list of the best companies to work with for ERC funding for more options.
+Check out our list of the best ERC companies for more options.

 Potential downsides to hiring a professional are fairly obvious but worth consideration.
 Paying someone else to do something you can technically do yourself might go against your business model or personal preferences.
 You’re also trusting another person to complete your application with the same care you would.
 Despite these two relatively mild downsides, when there are potentially thousands of dollars worth of refund credits waiting for you, it might be worth spending the extra money to make sure you don’t miss out because of a mistake on a form.

-How To Apply For The Employee Retention Credit In 5 Steps
+How To Complete The ERC Application In 5 Steps

 Want to know how to apply for the ERC through a lender or other program?
 We’ve broken down the general process into five easy-to-understand steps that will get you well on your way to claiming those refund credits in the spring.